 Servant.
-A short time before, and for 3 years after serving Boswell, he had attended William Thomas Wishart (d.
+A short time before, and for 3 years after serving Boswell in 1763-64, he attended to William Thomas Wishart (d.
 1799)

-Mazerac functioned as Boswell's servant in Holland from August 1763 until June, 1764, when Boswell left for his grand tour of the continent.
+Mazerac was Boswell's servant in Holland from August 1763 until June 1764, when Boswell left for his grand tour of the continent.
 There seems to have been some genuine affection between the two.
 Thus, in a letter which Boswell asked Mazerac to write, giving Boswell's character as a master, Mazerac finished by writing "I shall never forget Monsieur.- Permit me to beg you, Monsieur, that, should you ever have a chance, you will let me know how you are.
-Your very grieved and faithful servant, Fancois Mazerac".
+Your very grieved and faithful servant, Francois Mazerac".